companieshouse/smtp-outbound-ami/README.md

 Install postfix, mailx, sendmail-milter, altermime and opendkim Setup directories and users as required.

-Configure Postfix and Opendkim config files
+Configure Postfix and Opendkim config files.

-Enable and start postfix and opendkim
+Enable and start postfix and opendkim.